Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Luminosities of UHE emission and blackbody radiation

-The accelerated electrons and protons reach ultra-high energies and stream out of the halo, carrying away the halo energy of photons and pairs.
-We calculate their luminosity and time variation, which can be relevant for observations.
-Assuming that the halo energy is large and the luminosity is small, we regard the halo as a steady state, like an energy reservoir.
-The thermal equilibrium is approximately maintained.
-The energy transfer and temperature cooling are adiabatic.
-The halo decays and shrinks slowly.
+The accelerated electrons $N_e$ and protons $N_p$ reach ultra-high energies and stream out of the fireshell, carrying away the thermal energy $E_\gamma$ (\ref{totale}) of the radiation fluid of photons and pairs.
+We will calculate the luminosity of ultra-high-energy emissions of electrons and protons, as well as the time variation of the fireshell thermal energy $E_\gamma$.
+As will be calculated below, the luminosity and the rate $\dot E_\gamma/E_\gamma$ of thermal energy dissipation are small.
+Up to a certain timescale, the processes of thermal energy transfer and temperature cooling are nearly adiabatic, and the fireshell thermal equilibrium is approximately maintained with slowly decreasing temperature.
+Therefore, we regard the fireshell as an approximate steady energy $E_\gamma$ reservoir, like the Sun.
+As a result of thermal energy dissipation and strong gravitational effect, the fireshell eventually cools down and shrinks in size.